rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 assumed to have significant side-effects, and thus qualify for warning via the aforementioned `unmarked_early_drop` trait.
-However, when defining a type, one can implement the `QuietEarlyDrop` trait, which recategorizes the type as having a `Drop` implementation that "pure" (i.e. does not exhibit side-effects that the client of the crate is likely to care about).
+However, when defining a type, one can implement the `QuietEarlyDrop` trait, which re-categorizes the type as having a `Drop` implementation that "pure" (i.e. does not exhibit side-effects that the client of the crate is likely to care about).